iotaledger/goshimmer/docs/implementation_design/object_storage.md

 }
 ```

-Order in which we read bytes has to reflect the order in which it was written down during marshaling.
+The order in which we read bytes has to reflect the order in which it was written down during marshaling.
 As in the example, the order: `referencedMessageID`, `approverType`, `approverMessageID` is the same in both marshalling and unmarshalling.

 ```Go
 // Unmarshalling